ghostridersahil/Fastag_fraud_Detection-using_RFCing_/README.md

 ## Acknowledgments

-- Special thanks to [organization/person] for providing the dataset.
+- Special thanks to [Mentorness] for providing the dataset
-- Inspired by [related project/link].

 ---

-You should replace placeholders like `your-image-url.com`, `your-dataset-url.com`, `your-username`, etc., with actual URLs and information relevant to your project.
-Additionally, customize sections like "Features", "Contributors", "Acknowledgments", and "License" according to your project specifics.